CUBRID/cubrid-manual/en/sql/schema/table.rst

 .. code-block:: sql

-    -- creating two tables where one is referencing the other CREATE TABLE a_tbl (
+    -- creating two tables where one is referring to the other CREATE TABLE a_tbl (
         id INT NOT NULL DEFAULT 0 PRIMARY KEY, phone VARCHAR(10)